THE BIOLOGY OF

 RESEARCH OVERVIEW

-At the core of my research is the idea that ecosystem persistence emerges from a cascade of mechanisms that begin at the cellular level and extend through physiology, ecological interactions, and evolutionary processes.
-By tracing this cascade, we can reveal how basic biological interactions scale into ecosystem resilience.
-My ultimate goal is to translate this understanding into actionable conservation strategies that ensure ecosystem survival in a rapidly changing world.
+At the core of my research is the idea that ecosystem persistence arises from a cascade of mechanisms spanning cells, physiology, ecological interactions, and evolutionary processes.
+By tracing this cascade, we can uncover how basic biological interactions scale into ecosystem-level processes.
+My work is curiosity-driven, rooted in fundamental biology, yet often reveals insights that can inform conservation and management.
+I am not bound strictly by fields, techniques, or ecosystems.
+This positions me at a unique interface between 'blue sky' and applied biology.

 PHOTOSYMBIOSIS